XSEDE/ipf/docs/INSTALL.md

     module-whatis "SupportStatus: testing"
     module-whatis "SupportContact: https://info.xsede.org/wh1/xcsr-db/v1/supportcontacts/globalid/helpdesk.xsede.org/"

-To this end, XSEDE recommends that you add these fields to relevant module files.
+With this in mind, XSEDE recommends that you add these fields to relevant module files.
 The decision on whether to include them as module-whatis lines (and therefore visible as such to local users) or to include them as comments is left to the site admins.

 ## Testing
-In IPF 1.3 and higher, lmod/modules workflows are deprecated, and extmodules should be used for all software publishing.

 1) To test the extended attribute modules workflow, execute: